 Now that you have a general understanding of what bylaws for LLCs are and their benefits, let's take a closer look at some of the key components that should be included in your own set of bylaws.

 Operating Agreement Basics

 The terms of the LLC's operating agreements are often set forth in detail in the documents that create it, such as its by-laws or operating agreement for both a single-member LLC and a multiple-member LLC.
-Operating agreement specifies:
+The operating agreement specifies:

 - Ownership percentage